bofeiw/blog/unsw/comp1521/week7.md

-# COMP1521 Week 7 Memory & Process Management
+# COMP1521 Week 7 Memory Management

 This week is a bit hard and need more time to fully absorb.